saboorab/APITestingFrameworkJavascript/README.md

  ### Reporting

- Detailed reporting has been implemented with mochawesome.Just open the html file after running the test from  the project directory and it will shows the details regaring test cases execution
+ Detailed reporting has been implemented with mochawesome.Just open the html file from  mochawesome-reports folder  after running the test from  the project directory and it will shows the details regaring test cases execution

  ### Bug Report